Sarah Brown Ingersoll Cooper: Early life and education

 Sarah Brown Ingersoll was born in Cazenovia, New York, December 12, 1835.
 She had two younger sisters who became Mrs. J. A. Skilton and Mrs. Reese M. Rawlings.
 Her mother died when she was a little child, and she was adopted by her great-aunt, over 70 years of age.
 Col. Robert G. Ingersoll was a cousin.

 When twelve years old, she appeared in print in the village paper, the Madison County Whig, and from that time, she was more or less engaged in literary work on papers and magazines.
 When but fourteen years of age, she opened a Sunday-school class in Eagle Village, 8 miles from Cazenovia, and that class was the start of what became a church congregation.
 When she started the school, some of the committeemen came to her and told her that, while they believed her to be qualified in every way to teach, at the same time they would all like it better if she would go home and lengthen her skirts.

 She was graduated from the Cazenovia Seminary in 1853, the first coeducational institution in the U.S., and numbering among its graduates Leland Stanford, Phillip Armour, and Charles Dudley Warner—all lifelong friends of Mrs. Cooper.
 She subsequently attended the Troy Female Seminary, of which Frances Willard was principal, studying music and modern languages.

 Career

 After her graduation from college, she went to Augusta, Georgia, as a governess in the family of Governor William Schley.
-On the Governor's plantation, there were 500 or more slaves, and Cooper (then Miss Ingersoll), used to gather them about her to teach them the Scriptures.
+On the Governor's plantation, there were 500 or more slaves, and Cooper (then Miss Ingersoll), used to gather them about her to teach them Holy Scripture.